Elwinmage/ha-reefbeat-component/README.md

   - Schedule advance
   - Custom advance value: let you select the value of roll advance
   - Manual Advance
+  - Change the roll.
+>[!TIP]
-  - Change the roll. <b>For a new full roll please set "roll diameter" to min (4.0cm).
+> For a new full roll please set "roll diameter" to min (4.0cm).
 It will adjust the size according to your RSMAT version.
-For a started roll enter the value in cm.</b>
+For a started roll enter the value in cm.
   - Two hidden parameters: model and position if you need to reconfigure your RSMAT
 <p align="center">
   <img src="https://github.com/Elwinmage/ha-reefbeat-component/blob/main/doc/img/rsmat_ctr.png" alt="Image">